A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Manifolds with corners and their submanifolds

-We now fix some standard terminology to be used in what follows.
+We now fix some standard terminology to be used in what follows, extending the local definitions of Definition~\ref{def.boundary.depth}.
 In particular, we need the intrinsic definition of the boundary of a manifold with corners.
-The {\em depth} (in $X$) $\depth_X(p)$ of a point $p \in X$ is the number of non-negative coordinate functions vanishing at $p$ in any local coordinate chart at $p$.
-It is the least $k$ such that there exists a chart near $U$ with values in $\RR_k^n$.
-Let $(M)_k$ be the set of points of $M$ of depth $k$.
+Recall that above we defined the \emph{boundary depth} (in $M$) $\depth_M(p)$ of a point $p\in M$ as the number of non-negative coordinate functions vanishing at $p$ in any local coordinate chart at $p$.
+It is the least $k$ such that there exists a chart near $U$ with values in~$\RR_k^n$.
+Let $(M)_k$ be the set of points of~$M$ of boundary depth $k$.
 It is a smooth manifold (no corners).
-Its connected components are called the \emph{open} boundary faces (or just the \emph{open} faces) of codimension (or depth) $k$ of $M$.
-A \emph{boundary face} of depth $k$ is the closure of an open boundary face of depth $k$.
-It is possible to construct a manifold with corners $M$ that has a boundary face $F$ such that $F$ is not a manifold with corners for the induced smooth structure.
-More precisely, there are $M$ and $F$ such that $\{f|_F\mid f\in C^\infty(M)\}$ is not the set of smooth functions on $F$ for some manifold-with-corners structure on $F$.
+Its connected components are called the \emph{open} boundary faces (or just the \emph{open} faces) of codimension (or boundary depth) $k$ of~$M$.
+The set $(M)_0$ is the \emph{interior} of~$M$.
+A \emph{boundary face} of boundary depth $k$ is the closure of an open boundary face of boundary depth $k$.
+For every boundary face $F$ of codimension~$k$ there is a manifold with corners $\FF$ of dimension $n-k$ and an immersion $\iota\colon\FF\to M$ that is injective on $\interior{\FF}$ and $\iota(\FF)=F$.
+However, in general $\iota$ is not injective on the boundary faces of $\FF$; an example is the teardrop domain of Figure~\ref{fig.teardrop}.
+For this domain, $M$ does not induce a structure of a manifold with corners on the boundary face $F$.
+Nevertheless, we will not exclude from our consideration boundary faces that are not manifolds with corners; in particular, the boundary of the teardrop domain is a boundary face of that domain.

-We will denote by $\mathcal{M}_k(M)$ the set of all {\em closed} boundary faces of codimension $k$.
-In particular, the {\em boundary} $\pa M$ of $M$, defined as the set of all points of depth $>0$, is given by
+We will denote by $\mathcal{M}_k(M)$ the set of all {\em closed} boundary faces of codimension~$k$.
+In particular, the {\em boundary} $\pa M$ of~$M$, defined as the set of all points of boundary depth $>0$, is given by

-A boundary face of $M$ of codimension one will be called a {\em hyperface} in what follows.
-Thus $\pa M$ is the union of the hyperfaces of $M$.
-If $H$ is a hyperface of $M$ and $0 \le x \in \CI(M)$ is a function such that $H = x^{-1}(0)$ and $dx \neq 0$ on $H$, then $x$ is called a {\em boundary defining function} of $H$.
-As above, there are examples of hypersurfaces, that do not have a boundary defining function.
-However, each boundary face $F$ of codimension $k$ can {\em locally} be represented as $F = \{x_1 = x_2 = \ldots = x_k = 0\}$, where $x_j$ are boundary defining functions of the hyperfaces containing $F$.
-Here ``locally'' means that, given $p \in F$, there is an open neighborhood $U$ of $p$ in $M$ such that the statement is true for $M$ and $F$ replaced with $M \cap U$ and, respectively, with $F \cap U$.
+A boundary face of~$M$ of codimension one will be called a {\em hyperface}, as usual.
+Thus $\pa M$ is the union of the hyperfaces of~$M$.
+If $H$ is a hyperface of~$M$ and $0 \le x \in \CI(M)$ is a function such that $H = x^{-1}(0)$ and $dx \neq 0$ on $H$, then $x$ is called a {\em boundary defining function} of $H$.
+As the example of the teardrop domain shows, not all hypersurfaces have a boundary defining function.
+However, each boundary face $F$ of codimension~$k$ can {\em locally} be represented as where $x_j$ are boundary defining functions of the hyperfaces of $F \cap U$ in $U$.